Rafael1s/Deep-Reinforcement-Learning-Algorithms/Project-1_Navigation/README.md

 ### Output of training

-Her, we present the typical output of one of training sessions:
+Here, we present the typical output of one of training sessions:

  fc1_units:  96 , fc2_units:  80
  train_numb:  2 eps_start:  0.992